revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 - Contextual selector addresses specific occurrence of an element.
-It is a string of individual selectors separated by white space (search pattern), where only the last element in the pattern is addressed providing it matches the specified contex.
+It is a string of individual selectors separated by white space (search pattern), where only the last element in the pattern is addressed providing it matches the specified context.

-- It also check the context of the class in the html tree, assigning the style to the element through a specific route, taking into account the order of depth in the tree.
+- It also checks the context of the class in the html tree, assigning the style to the element through a specific route, taking into account the order of depth in the tree.

 **Example**: